StationQ/Liquid/README.md

 ## News

+__2017/12/11 Updated Binaries__

+We are very happy to annouce the availability of the [Microsoft Quantum Development Kit (Preview)](https://www.microsoft.com/en-us/quantum/development-kit).
+There is a nice [blog entry](https://blogs.microsoft.com/ai/2017/12/11/future-quantum-microsoft-releases-free-preview-quantum-development-kit/) for details if you'd like to read more.
+The release contains a new language (Q#), compiler, simulators, examples, libraries (in source form) and full documentation.
+There is also a video walk through showing quantum code samples as part of the [Microsoft Mechanics(https://www.youtube.com/watch?v=v7b4J2INq9c) series.

 __2017/11/03 Updated Binaries__

 The latest version of Visual Studio/.Net/FSharp (2017) is incompatible with the binaries we've previously shipped for LIQ<i>Ui</i>\|&#x232A;.
 All the compiled examples will work, but new code or compiling from scripts will fail.
 The current version on the Github site has been updated to fix this.
 Following the [Getting Started](http://stationq.github.io/Liquid/getting-started/) is the easiest way to re-install everything.
 If you already have a version of VS2017, then you can skip that piece.